 Setting the correct date and time is a prerequisite for the correct functioning of the automatic calibration and for the correct entry times of the status messages in the logbook.
-For detailed information, see Setting the time zone, date and time on page 89.

 - Select menu item 'Date/Time': 'MENU / Configure / System / Date/Time' - 2.
 Check the date and time and correct as necessary.